AlbanFlachot/IID4constancy/README.md

 Note: The LiNet directory essentially consists in code written by Zhengqin Li and adapted (simplified) for our purpose.
 The original code can be found here: https://github.com/lzqsd/InverseRenderingOfIndoorScene.
 Our U-net architecture is derived from this code.

-Reference:
-@inproceedings{li2020inverse,
-title={Inverse rendering for complex indoor scenes: Shape, spatially-varying lighting and svbrdf from a single image}, author={Li, Zhengqin and Shafiei, Mohammad and Ramamoorthi, Ravi and Sunkavalli, Kalyan and Chandraker, Manmohan}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition}, pages={2475--2484}, year={2020}
-}